-Whitney’s cotton gin invention allowed up to 50 pounds of cotton to be processed in one day.
+Whitney’s cotton gin invention allowed for the processing of up to 50 pounds of cotton in one day.
 Prior to this, one worker (slave) could individually pick the seeds from just one pound of cotton per day.
 The resulting productivity increase had drastic impacts on the demand for cotton.

 The Demand for Cotton

-The invention of the cotton gin occurred around a time of rapid change in the United States and the rest of the world.
+The invention of the cotton gin occurred around a time of rapid change in the United States and the world.
 The first Industrial Revolution led to a slew of new inventions that radically altered the economy of the United States.

 Textile mills were long a feature of Great Britain, though they were introduced to the United States at the end of the 18th century.
 Textile mills became commonplace in the northern states and boosted the northern economy.

 Other inventions helped to turn cotton into the dominant crop of the south.
 Machines invented to spin and weave the raw cotton helped to quickly turn around the raw materials into cloth products.
 Steam technology progressed to the point where steam ships helped to transport the cotton to the mills in the north.

 Great Britain’s demand for cotton was perhaps the highest, and continued to increase even more as more cotton became available.
 Whereas cotton only made up 7% of all US exports in 1800, by 1860 this had risen to 58% of all US exports.
 By the middle of the 19th century, the southern states grew nearly 75% of the world’s cotton.

 As the world’s insatiable demand for cotton grew, so too did the labor required to harvest it.

 How Did the Cotton Gin Affect Slavery?